-There are numerous factors that influence how the assignments are disbursed among liquidity providers in the PAS.
+There are numerous factors that influence how the assignments are disbursed among Liquidity Providers (LPs) in the PAS.

-- Finally, if you are more able to receive terminations in general (i.e., keeping sufficient margin to take opportunities), this will make you a more reliable provider that gets a higher share
+- Although all accounts are treated equal when assigning shares, the benefits of setting a higher max preference to receive assignment shares can still be seen in the distribution of assigned shares, if you are more able to receive more assignments in general (i.e., keeping sufficient margin to take opportunities), this will make you a more reliable provider and gives you the capability to receive a higher share.

 Below is a direct description of the process:

 - Mark price for a contract or contracts changes, valuing positions at new amount.